Non-Cartesian Guarded Recursion with Daggers: Introduction

 \section{Introduction}

-Programming languages are best understood with a point of view from logic and mathematics.
-They can be described through one or several \emph{semantics} -- that is to say, a description of the behaviour or the structure of the language, that we also call \emph{interpretation}.

-This semantic interpretation can take many forms: it is sometimes syntactic, providing information on how to compute a program, \emph{e.g.}~with a rewriting system, where the end of the reduction is the result of the computation; it can also be mathemetical, where programs are represented as morphisms.
-The latter is called \emph{denotational semantics}.

-A denotational semantics is often developed in a category theoretic framework.
-Indeed, the core idea of category theory is compositionality, \emph{i.e.}~the ability to compose morphisms.
-Similarly, programs in most programming language can be concatenated, with regard to~some typing conditions.
-Most classical programming language take a sound and adequate interpretation in \emph{cartesian closed} categories.
-On one hand, the word \emph{cartesian} refers to the fact that data can be put in parallel, with properties similar to the cartesian product between two sets.
-On the other hand, \emph{closure} ensures that function types can also be interpreted in the category, at the same level as ground types.

-However, cartesian closed categories do not model all computing paradigms.
-There has been recent development around reversible computation showing that a sound and adequate model \cite{kaarsgaard2021join, nous2021invcat, nous2024invrec} is found in \emph{inverse categories} \cite{kastl1979inverse, kaarsgaard2017join}.
-A concrete category representing the latter is the category of sets and partial injections, which is not cartesian closed.
-Another field of interest where the categories are not cartesian closed is \emph{quantum} computing: one of the first introduced in the literature is the category of \emph{completely positive maps} \cite{selinger2007cpm}, which is \emph{compact} closed, but not cartesian, and it is followed by many others \cite{selinger2008fully, hasuo2011goi, pagani2014quantitative, clairambault2019game, jia2022variational, clairambault2019full, tsukada2024enriched}.
+Most programming language take a sound and adequate interpretation in \emph{cartesian closed} categories.
+However, cartesian closed categories do not model all computing paradigms: reversible computation takes a sound and adequate model \cite{kaarsgaard2021join,nous2021invcat,nous2024invrec} in \emph{inverse categories} \cite{kastl1979inverse,kaarsgaard2017join}.
+The category of sets and partial injections is a concrete such category, and is not cartesian closed.
+Another field of interest where the categories are not cartesian closed is \emph{quantum} computing: \eg~the category of \emph{completely positive maps} \cite{selinger2007cpm}, which is \emph{compact} closed, but not cartesian, followed by many others \cite{selinger2008fully,hasuo2011goi,pagani2014quantitative,clairambault2019game,jia2022variational,clairambault2019full,tsukada2024enriched}.
 The categories mentioned before are models of mixed quantum computing.
-The ones that integrate pure quantum computing are usually based on Hilbert spaces and bounded linear maps \cite{sabry2018symmetric, heunen2022information}.
-Models of linear logic \cite{pagani2014bird} are based on symmetric monoidal categories that are also not necessarily cartesian, therefore a programming language with a linear type system is likely to have non-cartesian categories as its models.
-This is, for example, the case for languages which integrate probabilistic aspects through probabilistic coherence spaces~\cite{ehrhard2014probacoh}.
+The ones that integrate pure quantum computing are usually based on Hilbert spaces and bounded linear maps \cite{sabry2018symmetric,heunen2022information}.